WeeeRob/jquery-dirtyformchecker/README.md

 Basically all I've done is refactored it as a plug-in and added a little bit more functionality:
 *	Allowed a global or call or form specific
+* 	Allow options to be global or form specific
 *	Added saving form contents, i.e. if do an Ajax submit
 *	Allowed stopping checking on a form
+*	Provided a way to change options after they've been set
+*	Allow overriding of formSerialization, e.g. if there's an HTML editor or other form element that needs a call to update

 ## TODO ##

 NOTE: Do we need to worry about when the submit method is called?

+TODO: Work out some different scenarios for the test cases and documentation ideas. multiple forms, one not enabled, HTML editor, ajax submit (update and stop), etc.
+*	Simple form with link
+*	Two forms on a page
+*	Form where one of the items is an HTML form
+*	Two forms, one of them is search where it's not enabled
+*	Ajax form where form is submitted via ajax, then we save the data (keep form on page so we can leave after or make further changes
+*	Could we have a complex example with 3 forms on the page?
+Search / login / register where enabled for login and register but not search, custom messages so you know which form has been changed.
+*	Ajax where form is hidden after submit and we call stop on it

+TODO: Have field names we can ignore if they change, maybe do by a filter selectors? $('input[name!=security]', this).serialize();

 TODO: Test stop functionality